Matli Mohapeloa: Early life and education

-Mohapeloa was born on 2 April 1984 in Whittlesea in the Eastern Cape.He was raised in Maseru, Lesotho.
+Mohapeloa was born on 2 April 1984 in Whittlesea in the Eastern Cape.
+He was raised in Maseru, Lesotho.
 He later finished his schooling at Queenstown Queens College Junior and Senior.
-In 2004, Matli enrolled at AFDA and graduated with a Batchelor of Arts degree in 2006.In 2005, prior to graduating, he signed with Legends Agency and secured a role as a lead a lead in an international series called Cuppen (Score).He appeared in advertisements for brands such as Love Life, KFC & SAB.
+Matli started a BA programme in 2004 at AFDA and completed it in 2006.
+He would sign with Legends Agency in 2005 and secure a lead role in an international series called Cuppen (Score).
+He would appeared in advertisements for brands such as Love Life, KFC and SAB.

 Career

-Mohapeloa appeared in 2005 television series Gothia Caper and had a starring role in mini-series When We Were Black, in 2006, which aired on SABC.
+Mohapeloa appeared in 2005 television series Gothia Caper and had a lead role in the 2006 SABC mini-series When We Were Black.
 He also made a guest appearance in Mtunzini.com.
-In 2009, he joined SABC1 sitcom Nomzamo for its third season playing Mdu.
-He starred as Moss Cele in the he Mzansi Magic soap opera Zabalaza.
+In 2009, he played Mdu in the SABC1 sitcom Nomzamo (season three).
+He was Moss Cele in the Mzansi Magic soap opera Zabalaza.
 In 2017, he had a role as Thabiso in the SABC1 soapie Generations: The Legacy.
-In 2021, he guest starred SABC2 sitcom Ak'siSpaza as K4.
+In 2021, he guested as K4 in the SABC2 sitcom Ak'siSpaza.

-Personal life

-Mohapeloa was in a relationship with Khanyisa Mkangisa.The two had been in an on and off relationship and separated.